lucky-the-racer/assignment4/README.md

 az network vnet peering create --name DevToMgmtPeering --resource-group MyResourceGroup --vnet-name DevelopingVNet --remote-vnet ManagementVNet --allow-vnet-access az network vnet peering create --name MgmtToDevPeering --resource-group MyResourceGroup --vnet-name ManagementVNet --remote-vnet DevelopingVNet --allow-vnet-access

-Now we Create Virtual Machines in Each VNet we use bash and create virtual machine in each virtual network.
+•Now we Create Virtual Machines in Each VNet
+•we use bash and create virtual machine in each virtual network.
-Now we Verify Connectivity
+•Now we Verify Connectivity
 1.SSH into ManagementVM:
-*Retrieve the public IP of ManagementVM:
+•Retrieve the public IP of ManagementVM:
-*SSH into the ManagementVM (replace <public_ip> with the actual IP):
+•SSH into the ManagementVM (replace <public_ip> with the actual IP):

 2.Ping Other VMs:
-*Retrieve the private IP addresses of the other VMs:
+•Retrieve the private IP addresses of the other VMs:
-*Use the private IP addresses to ping each VM from ManagementVM
+•Use the private IP addresses to ping each VM from ManagementVM

-BY COMMAND LINE: (BASH)
+•BY COMMAND LINE: (BASH)
 az vm list-ip-addresses --name ManagementVM --resource-group MyResourceGroup --output table ssh azureuser@<public_ip>
 az vm list-ip-addresses --name ProductionVM --resource-group MyResourceGroup --output table